appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/README.md

 - [Timeout Configuration](/connect-data/reference/query-settings): The Appsmith server has a default internal timeout of 60 seconds.
 If your queries take longer than this, you can set a value greater than 60 seconds.
 For self-hosted instances, you can set the `APPSMITH_SERVER_TIMEOUT` environment variable to a value greater than 60 seconds.
 For example, if you want a timeout of 80 seconds, use- `APPSMITH_SERVER_TIMEOUT=80`.

+### 504 gateway timeout

+#### Error message

+<Message
+ messageContainerClassName="error"
+messageContent="504 Gateway Timeout"></Message>

+#### Cause

+If you encounter a 504 Gateway Timeout error while using Appsmith on a Kubernetes cluster and your application calls an upstream API, which takes longer than 60 seconds to complete, you might face this issue.

+#### Solution

+The issue is that Appsmith is timing out after 60 seconds when calling an upstream API, but the desired timeout is 300 seconds.
+The default timeout for Nginx (which Appsmith uses) is also 60 seconds, so increasing the timeout in Nginx to 300 seconds would solve this issue.

+However, it appears that Appsmith is currently limited by Nginx's default timeout and cannot go beyond 60 seconds.
+This is being addressed by the Appsmith team, but in the meantime, the solution is to optimize the upstream API to return a response within 60 seconds.

 ### Configuration error